AndroidDoctorr/.NETInstructorsGuide2020/1GoldBadge/Week1/Day2/Code/ValueTypesCode.md

 			PastryType anotherOne = PastryType.Cake;
 		}

+		// Number types in C# are structs as well, but we use the keywords so we don't notice it as much.
+That's why numbers have a default value of 0 when they are declared.
 		[TestMethod]
 		public void Structs()
 		{
+			// If we hover over the int keyword intellisense will show us that it is a struct int age = 42;

 			DateTime today = DateTime.Today;
 			DateTime birthday = new DateTime(1972, 6, 20);
 		}